Why The Dark Knight Rises Is Great

 On the other side of the law, we get Anne Hathaway playing Selina Kyle, who provides a lot of dry wit and has a lot of the film’s funniest lines, without coming across as forced comic relief in a trilogy that thrives on its dark, serious storytelling.
 Though she contributes to Bane’s horrific acts, not only is she boxed into doing so, but she clearly doesn’t realize how far he was going to take things.
 As she wanders through someone’s abandoned house during the riots, you can see her realizing that maybe what sounded great in her head – the rich getting what’s coming to them and the poor rising to claim their rights – has a much uglier reality.
 But then we also see her enjoy unleashed life in a city with no rules … but then Bruce’s consciousness rubs off onto her and she partakes in his mission to save it instead of fleeing to save herself.
 She’s a great addition to this trilogy’s cast of memorable characters redefined by Nolan’s vision.

-But my favorite supporting character of The Dark Knight Rises is John Blake (Joseph Gordon Levitt).
+But my favorite supporting character of The Dark Knight Rises is John Blake (Joseph Gordon Levitt, of Flora and Son).
 He’s introduced as an example of pure idealism and unwavering passion to do what’s right, a mix of Bruce and a younger Gordon, which also makes him naturally trustworthy to Bruce.
 Him figuring out Bruce is Batman just through a look gets ridiculed a lot, and while it is admittedly a stretch, I see it as indicative that he and Bruce grieved their losses in the same way, making it even easier to buy them having such quick faith in one another and making him feel all the more fitting to pick up the Batman mantle in the end.
 That final role for him is the main reason I love the character.
 He’s the manifestation of the notion that Batman is more than just a man, but a symbol that can, as Bruce says, be anyone and be everlasting.
 To paraphrase Batman Begins, it’s not who Batman is underneath the suit, but what he does that defines him.
 Not only can Bruce live past Batman, but Batman can live past Bruce, bringing this entire trilogy full-circle.
 As for Blake’s proper name being revealed as Robin … it’s a fun little nod to the comics, okay?
 A comic-accurate Robin would never fly in Nolan’s Batman, so this is a nice alternative that says more about the spirit of who Blake is rather than what comic character he’s meant to be.

 PERFECT BLOCKBUSTER CRAFTSMANSHIP